1st January 2016

 Split your items into categories – beach, evening, daytime – or if you’re super prepared, organise into outfits for each day of the trip.
 Pop into canvas or cloth shoppers, accessory dust bags or extra large sandwich bags and line up in your case, making sure anything you need upon arrival can be easily accessed.
 Assign one as a laundry bag once you’re there.

 This multitasking pro does more than look stylish you know.
-Use it as a blanket to keep cosy on the plane, wrap around shoulders to beat the sea breeze by night and even style as a pretty poolside cover up, when luggage allowance is really tight.
+Use a scarf as a blanket to keep cosy on the plane, wrap around shoulders to beat the sea breeze by night and even style as a pretty poolside cover up, when luggage allowance is really tight.

 Guarantee your getaway wardrobe is versatile by sticking to a handful of simple wardrobe staples – vest tops, t-shirt dresses, maxis, jersey skirts, lightweight cardigans, blouses.
 These can be amped up with statement making items.
 Bright jewellery and bold sunglasses should do it.

 If you don’t own a jewellery roll, or simply want to save precious kilos, pop individual pieces into those plastic button bags you find on new clothing.
 Have a rummage in your sewing box; they’ll be in there.
 Tangles averted, and then you can simply store them all in one mini make up bag or pouch for safekeeping.
 Carry anything expensive or with sentimental value in your hand luggage – just incase.

 Treat them as you would denim cutoffs.
 With an embroidered top and flip-flops in the daytime and then dress them up with a silky blouse and sandals for the evening.
 Takes up less space and weight too.